loicmarie/playground-8maVaWFU/markdowns/position.md

 > _What is this good for ?_

+We will use the only high bit to represent the position of one thing (an entity, a cell or whatever) on the board, as always in Big Endian.

 This is the encoding we will choose most of the time.
 In combination with bitboards, it will allow us to handle complex position computation with **very fast logical and bitwise operations**.

 ![Cell](img/cell.png)